paraspatle-jpg/In-Memory-File-System-Using-CPP/README.md

 ### mkdir - Create a New Directory

 Description:
-Creates a new directory in the current or specified path.
+Creates a new directory.

     mkdir <directory_name>

 ### cd - Change Directory

 Description:
 Changes the current directory to the specified path.
-Supports navigating to the parent directory using ".." and moving to the root directory using "/" or to a specified absolute path.
+Supports navigating to the parent directory using "..".

     cd <path>